Foozinator/Theraputic-Story-Mode/StoryEngine.md

 **Phase A: The Scene**
 * Write in `{{VAR_STYLE}}`.
 * Focus on the immediate `Micro-Goal`.
+* Pacing Directive: Ensure the narrative maintains a high Emotional ROI (Return on Investment).
+The effort expended by the User in any given scene must be swiftly and visibly rewarded with success, connection, or discovery, preventing narrative drag or frustration.
 * Keep the story moving until the goal is achieved or a natural pause occurs.

 **Phase B: The Debrief (End of Episode)**